Viktor Nogin: Biography

-Nogin was appointed People's Commissar for Commerce and Industry after the October Revolution but resigned on 17 November, along with Kamenev, Zinoviev, Rykov, Milyutin and others, - after he had presented a declaration repudiating "the preservation of power of a purely Bolshevik government by means of terror."
+Nogin was appointed People's Commissar for Commerce and Industry after the October Revolution but resigned on 17 November, along with Kamenev, Zinoviev, Rykov, Milyutin and others, – after he had presented a declaration repudiating "the preservation of power of a purely Bolshevik government by means of terror."

-Nogin formally admitted his mistakes on 12 December (29 November Old Style) 1917, but at Lenin's insistence, his request to be re-admitted to the Central Committee was not granted until January 1918, when he was appointed Commissar for Labour for the Moscow Region.
-In March, he was permanently dropped from the Central Committee, but in April Nogin was appointed Deputy People's Commissar for Labour, where he enjoyed great authority in foreign trade and industry circles and accompanied Leonid Krasin to London for the negotiations over the Anglo-Soviet Trade Agreement.
+Nogin formally admitted "his mistakes" on 12 December (29 November Old Style) 1917, but at Lenin's insistence, his request to be re-admitted to the Central Committee was not granted until January 1918, when he was appointed Commissar for Labour for the Moscow Region.
+In March, he was permanently dropped from the Central Committee, but in April, Nogin was appointed Deputy People's Commissar for Labour.
+In this position, he enjoyed great deal of authority in foreign trade and industry circles, accompanying Leonid Krasin to London for the negotiations over the Anglo-Soviet Trade Agreement.

 In 1923, Nogin was appointed head of the Soviet textile trust.
-Unable to purchase raw cotton from the United States, Nogin travelled to New York in August 1923, and negotiated a deal with Anderson, Clayton & Co, one of the USA's largest cotton exporters, which was the first trade deal between a US company and the communist regime.
-While there, he helped the Coolidge administration communicate with Moscow using the code of the Soviet government, in an attempt to establish friendly relations between the two countries.
+Unable to purchase raw cotton from the United States, Nogin travelled to New York in August 1923, and negotiated a deal with Anderson, Clayton & Co, one of the United States' largest cotton exporters, which was the first trade deal between a US company and the communist regime.
+While there, he helped the Coolidge administration communicate with Moscow using the code of the Soviet government, in an attempt to establish relations between the two countries.
 He died soon after he had returned to Moscow.

-Viktor Nogin is buried in Mass Grave No. 6 of the Kremlin Wall Necropolis in Red Square, Moscow.
+Viktor Nogin is buried in the Grave No. 6 of the Kremlin Wall Necropolis on the Red Square, Moscow.

 Family

 He married Olga Pavlovna Ermakova, (1885–1977) with whom he had two children.
-His brother in law, Viktor Radus Zenkovich, was Chairmen of the Council of People's Commissars, Kyrgyz Autonomous Soviet Socialist Republic from 12 October 1920 to 1921.
+His brother in law, Viktor Radus-Zenkovich, was Chairmen of the Council of People's Commissars, Kyrgyz ASSR, Russian SFSR, from 12 October 1920 to 1921.